personium/legacy-api-references/api/ja/289_Cell_ACL.md

 <!ELEMENT href (#PCDATA)>
 <!ELEMENT all EMPTY>
 <!ELEMENT privilege (root or auth or auth-read or message or message-read or event or
-event-read or social or social-read or box or box-read or acl or acl-read or propfind)>
+event-read or social or social-read or box or box-read or acl or acl-read or propfind or rule or rule-read)>
 ```